-Construction fleet telematics similarly help with optimizing allocation of vehicles and improved awareness of maintenance needs.
+Construction equipment telematics similarly help with optimizing allocation of vehicles and improved awareness of maintenance needs.
 At the same time, construction telematics can reduce fuel consumption as you gain the ability to monitor idling versus work time.

 Telematics data can also improve operator performance.
 The fleet manager can identify bad habits such as speeding, machine overloading, or erratic braking and correct those behaviors.
 Coaching operators to improve the efficiency of their use of fleet assets can reduce wear and improve worksite safety as well.

 We’re also asked, “Can construction telematics save fleets money long term?”

 Yes.
 There are many ways that telematics can help fleets reduce costs.
 The reduced wear on assets and theft prevention already mentioned can cut expenses.
 Additionally, some insurance providers reduce the premiums on fleet vehicles with telematics installed for GPS tracking and geofencing alerts.